 Being treated as a respected and fully accepted member of the organization is first, and most clearly seen in whether one is being treated in a discriminatory fashion.
 Ultimately, for projects that focus on Inclusion, worries about a failure to provide a workplace that is free of differential treatment based on demographic background, serve as the primary motivator to begin work.
 Not only does a failure to provide equitable treatment often correspond with the violation of legal and ethical standards, it saps the organizations ability to serve as an attractive place to work for the diverse pool of applicants that are the reality of modern talent management efforts.

 Equitable treatment not only involves the lack of overt discriminatory treatment, it also entails the careful consideration of how procedural and customary structures within the organization may create differential barriers to employees whose background differs from the predominant group both organizationally and socially.
-For example, topics such as work life balance take on a different inflection, when compared against the reality that to this day women perform the bulk of the labour required by family obligations.
+For example, topics such as work life balance take on a different inflection, when compared against the reality that to this day women perform the bulk of the labor required by family obligations.
 As such, reports of equitable treatment serve as a diagnostic tool to see if the organization has gone through the process of reviewing and considering existing policies and working conditions to ensure that every employee, regardless of background, experiences a workplace that is open and accepting.

 Confidence in Redress